mattermost/docs/source/process/documentation-UItext-guidelines.rst

 - If a solution or workaround isn't obvious, suggest one.
 - Examples:

-  - *This message is too long.
-Shorten it to 120 characters.*
+  - *Messages must have fewer than 120 characters.*
   - *The passwords do not match.*